 Part-time students are expected to attend lectures two or three times a week.
-Lectures usually take place either in the morning (10:00-13:00) or afternoon (14:00-17:00).
+Lectures take place on weekdays between 8.30am-7.30pm.
 There are no evening or weekend lectures.

 Are you ambitious?
 Do you have a ‘can-do’ attitude?
 Employers tell us that they look for people who aim high and are encouraged by challenges, not daunted by them.

 Are you keen to know more about business and management?